magento/devdocs/src/cloud/project/privatelink-service.md

    -  **Magento** supplies the Magento account principal (root user for AWS or Azure account) and requests access to the customer VPC endpoint service.

    -  **Customer** enables Magento access to the endpoint service in customer VPC.
+There is prereq of ensuring principle access= `arn:aws:iam::402592597372:root`

       -  Update the customer endpoint service configuration to accept requests initiated from Magento account.
 See the Cloud platform documentation for instructions: